Swimming with Sharks (TV series)

-Swimming with Sharks is an American television series starring Kiernan Shipka and Diane Kruger inspired by the 1994 film of the same name.
+Swimming with Sharks is an American psychological drama television series starring Kiernan Shipka and Diane Kruger inspired by the 1994 film of the same name.
 The series premiered at the SXSW Film Festival and was named one of the "10 to watch" by Variety Magazine.
-The series premiered in the US on April 15, 2022 on The Roku Channel and internationally on Amazon Prime.
+The series premiered in the US on April 15, 2022 on The Roku Channel and internationally on Amazon Prime Video.

 Premise

 The series follows a young female assistant at the center of a studio filled with manipulators and schemers, none of whom know she is poised to outwit them all.